Key takeaways:

 4. Create social media pages

-You can also use ads to boost reach to new users who don’t already follow you or subscribe to your content.
+You can also target potential customers with ads to reach new users who don’t already follow you or subscribe to your content.

 READ MORE: Facebook post ideas for service businesses